polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 Go to `http://SERVER_IP_ADDRESS:9090/graph` to check whether you are able to access the Prometheus interface or not.
 If it is working, exit the process by pressing on `CTRL + C`.

-Next, we would like to automatically start the server during the boot process, so we have to create a new `systemd` configuration file with the following config.
+To automatically start the server during the boot process, create a new `systemd` configuration file with the following configuration.

 ```bash
 sudo nano /etc/systemd/system/prometheus.service